 What is simultaneous viewing — streaming only

-What is HD and Ultra HD — streaming only
+What are HD and Ultra HD — streaming only

-Even if you never plan on sharing your Netflix account or watching on two screens at the same time, opting for the standard or premium plan is likely worth it considering it enables HD streaming.
-The basic plan doesn’t offer high-definition content, and unless your internet speed is too slow to handle HD streaming, the quality difference between the two resolutions is enough to make the $2 leap worth it.
-However, Netflix offers more than just HD content.
+Even if you never plan on sharing your Netflix account or watching on two screens at the same time, opting for the standard or premium plan is likely worth it because a Basic subscription limits you to standard definition.
+The Basic plan doesn’t offer high-definition content and unless your internet speed is too slow to handle HD streaming, the quality difference between the two resolutions is enough to make the $3 leap worth it.